The great medical potential of fresh, acidic cannabinoids such as CBDa, CBGa and THCa

 In vitro stability was confirmed by ultra-high-performance liquid chromatography (UHPLC) analysis combined with high-resolution mass spectrometry (HRMS).

 These developments are certainly positive.
-But if they were to be registered as an official “medicine”, they would immediately become outrageously expensive compared to the real full-spectrum cannabis extracts, which often work much better as a “food supplement”.
+But if they were to be registered as official “medicine”, they would often immediately become outrageously expensive compared to the real full-spectrum cannabis extracts, which often work much better as a “food supplement”.

-The costs for reimbursement for Epidiolex , for example , vary per patient from €30,000 to €50,000 per year.
+The costs for reimbursement of Epidiolex , for example, vary per patient from €30,000 to €50,000 per year.

 Is CBDa psychoactive?